EIT First Time Applying in Canada

-An EIT (engineer-in-training) is a member of Engineers and Geoscientists British Columbia who has demonstrated academic qualification, but is required to complete 4 years of engineering experience for professional registration.
+An engineer-in-training (EIT) is a registrant of Engineers and Geoscientists British Columbia who has demonstrated academic qualification, but is required to complete 4 years of engineering experience for professional registration.
 To do an informal self-assessment of your qualification before applying, please go to the Self-Assessment Tool.

 Becoming an EIT allows you to:

-To apply for Engineer-in-Training status with Engineers and Geoscientists BC you must meet the minimum academic requirements.
-As you continue to gain experience, you are expected to also adhere to the association’s good character requirements.
+To apply for engineer-in-training status with Engineers and Geoscientists BC you must meet the minimum academic requirements.
+As you continue to gain experience, you are expected to also adhere to the organization's good character requirements.

-To apply for registration as an Engineer-in-Training, you are required to have the equivalent of graduation from a 4-year full-time bachelors program in applied science, engineering, geoscience, science or technology.
+To apply for registration as an EIT, you are required to have the equivalent of graduation from a 4-year, full-time bachelor's degree program in applied science, engineering, geoscience, science or technology.
 If you do not have an undergraduate degree in engineering from an accredited university program, you may be assigned academic examinations and/or an interview.

-In order to become a member of Engineers and Geoscientists BC you must be of good character and reputation.
+In order to become a registrant of Engineers and Geoscientists BC you must be of good character and repute.
 Good character connotes moral and ethical strength and includes integrity, candor, honesty and trustworthiness.
-All of our members are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
+All of our registrants are held accountable to a Code of Ethics that governs the way an individual practices his or her profession.
 We will review the information provided in your application to ensure that you meet these standards.

-Applications are made through the Online Membership Application.
+Applications are made through the Online Application tool.

 - *Certified Proof of Citizenship (Birth Certificate, Photo Page of Current Passport, or Permanent Resident Card)